-There are more condensable algebras in $Z(\rep_G)$.
+There are more 2d-condensable algebras in $Z(\rep(G))$.
 They have been classified by Davydov in \cite{da2}.
 Because of its importance in the physical applications, we would like to spell out this classification explicitly.

-An explicit description of the category $Z(\rep_G)$ is given in \cite[Prop.\,3.1.1]{da2}.
+An explicit description of the category $Z(\rep(G))$ is given in \cite[Prop.\,3.1.1]{da2}.
 Its objects is a pair $(X,\rho_X)$, where $X$ is a $G$-graded vector spaces, i.e. $X= \oplus_{g\in G} X_g$, and $\rho_X: G \times X \to X$ is a compatible $G$-action, which means for $f, g\in G$ $(fg)(v) = f(g(v))$, $e(v)=v$ for all $v\in X$ and $f(X_g) = X_{fgf^{-1}}$.
 The tensor product of $(X, \rho_X)$ and $(Y,\rho_Y)$ is just usual tensor product of $G$-graded vector spaces with the $G$-action $\rho_{X\otimes Y}$ defined by $g(x\otimes y) = g(x) \otimes g(y)$ for $x\in X, y\in Y$.
 The tensor unit is $\Cb$ which is viewed as a $G$-grade vector space supported only on the unit $e$ and equipped with a trivial $G$-action.
 The braiding is given by

 The dual object $X^\vee = \oplus_{g\in G} (X^\vee)_g$ is given by

 with action $g(l)(x) = l(g^{-1}(x))$ for $l\in \hom(X_{f^{-1}}, \Cb), x\in X_{gf^{-1}g^{-1}}$.
 The twist is given by $\theta_X(x) = f^{-1}(x)$ for $x\in X_f$.
 The quantum dimension $\dim X$ is just the usual vector space dimension.